laninsky/comparing_lists/README.md

 ```
 i.e. taking the result from the first columns: the specific SNPs that have changes in the branch that leads from node 40 > 41, are correlated with the changes in the branch that leads from 41 to kaloula_walteri

+### Version history
+Wrote these scripts for analyses that didn't end up being included in Alexander et al. (2017).
+I am no longer actively maintaining this repository, but will respond to issues.